 Screening & Diagnostic Testing

-risk begin colorectal screening at age 45.
-Further, the NCCN shows that if there is a family history of cancer or Lynch syndrome and/or a personal history of polyps or inflammatory bowel disease, screening before the age of 45 may be recommended by your physician.
+The National Comprehensive Cancer Network (NCCN) recommends that people with an average risk begin colorectal screening at age 45.
+Further, the NCCN shows that if there is a family history of cancer or Lynch syndrome and a personal account of polyps or inflammatory bowel disease, screening before the age of 45 may be recommended by your physician.

-(ACS) reported that in the United States, the incidence of colorectal cancer in people 65 and older is dropping, but approximately 12%, or 18,000 colorectal cancer cases diagnosed in 2020 will be in people under the age of 50.
-The ACS had changed their recommended for regular colorectal screening to start at age 45, back in May 2018.
-For people, who are in good health, with a life expectancy of more than 10 years, the ACS recommends that they continue regular colorectal cancer screening through the age of 75.
-After age 75, through age 85, consideration for screening should include a person’s preferences, life expectancy, overall health, and prior screening history.
+In September 2020, the American Cancer Society (ACS) reported that in the United States, the incidence of colorectal cancer in people 65 and older is dropping, but approximately 12% or 18,000 colorectal cancer cases diagnosed in 2020 will be in people under the age of 50.
+Therefore, the ACS changed its recommendation for regular colorectal screening to start at age 45 in May 2018.
+However, for people in good health, with a life expectancy of more than ten years, the ACS recommends that they continue regular colorectal cancer screening through the age of 75.
+After age 75 through 85, consideration for screening should include a person’s preferences, life expectancy, overall health, and prior screening history.

-A complete physical exam and medical history should be done.
-The exam will check for any unusual physical signs.
-A complete medical history is also important to fully understand a person’s health habits, family history, previous illnesses, and past exposure.
+A complete physical exam and medical history should be completed.
+The exam will check for any unusual physical signs, and the medical history will help to fully understand a person’s health habits, family history, previous illnesses, and past exposure.
 Additional testing may include: